• Skip to primary navigation

 • Milk.
 You can use literally any milk in this chia seed pudding with great results.
 I usually opt for unsweetened vanilla almond milk, coconut milk or whole milk.

 • Honey.
 Maple syrup is a great vegan sweetener option.
-When I make this recipe for myself I use 2 TBS of sweetener, when I make it for my family I use 4.
+When I make this recipe for myself I use 2 Tablespoons of sweetener, when I make it for my family I use 4.
 I recommend starting with 2 and taste testing.

 • Vanilla. the pure vanilla extract in this chia pudding gives it the best flavor - I don't recommend skipping the vanilla or making substitutions.